Skip to content

 Injection of autowired

 Cause: Lower versions do not support generic injection.
-Please upgrade Spring to version 4 or higher.
+Please upgrade your Spring version to 4 or higher.

 • Exception 3: